Did you know that Walt Disney himself utilized a land trust?

 Next, you’ll record the trustee deed.

-Once you’ve done these two tasks, the land titles office will conceal who the owner of the property is.
+Once you’ve done these two tasks, the land title records will list the trust as the owner and not the trustor.

 You’ll be able to keep the trust agreement private in your own files as well, which means that no one will ever know that you retain an interest in this property.

 This is advantageous because if you have a litigator who is interested in suing people, they may check to see if you have any holdings first.

 Any successful real estate investor would want to protect themselves from being an unnecessary target.